Getting started

 - Sign in with Discord.Proxima is an app that lives inside your team’s Discord server.
 Sign-in establishes who you are; Discord is also where every approval shows up.

 - Create a workspace.
 A workspace is a Proxima instance for one team.
 You can be a member of several.
-Every integration, every agent context, and every audit log entry is scoped to one workspace.
+Every integration, every droid context, and every audit log entry is scoped to one workspace.

 - Connect your tools.
 Gmail, Google Calendar, Notion, and an X account if you do lead research.
 Proxima only requests the OAuth scopes it actually uses — see Privacy for the per-scope breakdown.